Responsible Recreation Across Arizona

 National Park Service:

 The health and safety of visitors, employees, volunteers, and partners are the number one priority of the National Park Service.
-Where it is possible to adhere to federal, state and local public health guidance, outdoor spaces will remain accessible to the public.
-As parks make more areas available to the public, the NPS encourages you to follow CDC guidance to reduce the spread of COVID-19 and follow Leave No Trace principles when you visit.
+Masks are required for everyone, regardless of location or vaccination status, in all NPS buildings, crowded outdoor spaces, and all forms of enclosed public transportation.
+NPS encourages you to follow CDC guidance to reduce the spread of COVID-19 and follow Leave No Trace principles when you visit.
 Please check the AZ NPS Sites Status below to see what is accessible.

 U.S. Fish & Wildlife Service: